wdv4758h/pypy-extradoc/talk/stm2012/stmimpl.rst

                 AbortTransaction()     #   "has a more recent revision" if v >= LOCKED:            # locked
                 if v != my_lock:       # and not by me
-                    spin loop retry    # jump back to the "v = ..." line
+                    spin loop retry OR # jump back to the "v = ..." line AbortTransaction() # ...or just abort

+The choice of waiting or aborting when encountering a read of a locked object needs to be done carefully to avoid deadlocks.
+Always aborting would be correct, but a bit too restrictive.
+Always entering a spin loop could lead to deadlocks with two transactions that each locked objects from the other's ``list_of_read_objects``.
+So for the purposes of this explanation we will always assume that it aborts.

 Committing